Jensen-holm/Jensen-holm/README.md

 </div>

 ### 👋 About me
 Hello!
 I'm a senior at [Grand Valley State University](https://www.gvsu.edu/) (GVSU), where I am pursuing a major in Computer Science and a minor in Data Science.
-Beyond the classroom, I am a semi-professional cyclist with [COSDI Racing](https://cosdiracing.com/), I play chess, and learning Japanese through Duolingo.
+Beyond the classroom, I enjoy distance running, and palying chess.

-I am mostly interested in applied machine learning and machine learning frameworks, and I'm currently honing my skills as an intern at [Gentex](https://www.gentex.com/), focusing on machine learning engineering.
+Within the field of computer science I am mostly interested in applied machine learning and machine learning frameworks.
+I'm currently honing my skills as an intern at [Gentex](https://www.gentex.com/), focusing on machine learning engineering.
 I thrive on challenges and continuous learning, and you can often find me working on various personal projects.

 Feel free to contact me at holmj@mail.gvsu.edu with any inquires!
 You can also [find me on huggingface](https://huggingface.co/Jensen-holm).